Published: October 12, 2023 | Last Updated: November 13, 2025

 Submitting yourself for roles in the voice acting atmosphere is easier than you think, and there are many legitimate ways to do it.

-Please note that these do not cost money up front and are by submission only (if a company states otherwise, or if they ask for personal information that is a danger to give out, they are not legitimate).
+One method to get auditions is to work with talent agencies in your area.
+Please note that these do not cost money up front and are by submission only (if a company states otherwise or asks for personal information that is dangerous to give out, they are not legitimate).

 Looking on the SAG-AFTRA website is extremely helpful for finding these companies and is a free option to submit to these agencies.